gc-proto/experimental/header-mockups/search-box.md

 - https://use.fontawesome.com/releases/v5.15.4/css/all.css
 date: 2022-08-17
 dateModified: 2023-03-24
 description: "Guidance about using the site search box on Canada.ca.
 The site search box allows people to search Government of Canada content.
-It appears in the global header across Canada.ca. "
+It appears in the global header across Canada.ca."
 lang: en
 layout: without-h1
 share: true